-Study of concepts related to the provision of nursing care for childbearing families.
-Topics may include selected complications.
-Topics include knowledge, judgement, skills, and professional values within a legal/ethical framework.
+Study of concepts related to the provision of perinatal nursing care for childbearing families.
+Content includes knowledge judgment, skills, and professional values within a legal/ethical framework.
 This course lends itself to a blocked approach.
-Progression: student must pass RNSG 1251 and RNSG 1162 concurrently to progress to next nursing level.
+Progression; student must pass RNSG 1251 and RNSG 1162 concurrently to progress to the next nursing level.